mainkoon81/Study-Python-DataWrangling/README.md

  > 2. Assessing
  > 3. Cleaning

+__command prompt summary__
+ - HOW to execute commands like changing the working folder, viewing the contents of a directory, creating and renaming folders, copying, deleting files and folders, and launching any application from the Command Prompt ?
+ - `cd..`, `dir`, `md`, `ren`
+ - copy a file: `copy location\filename.extension newlocation\newname.extension`(If you are copying within the same directory you don't have to put the path in command)
+ - copy a folder and its files, use the 'XCOPY' command followed by the “/s /i” operators:
+   - `xcopy /s /i d:\bird c:\Backup_bird`
+     - `/s` parameter ensures all the directories and subdirectories will be copied
+     - `/i` parameter creates a new directory if the destination folder doesn't exist and will copy all the files.
+ - Get rid of a file: `del`
+   - `del *.DOC` : delete all files with the DOC extension
+   - `del Test*.*` : delete all files beginning with Test;
+   - `del *.*` : delete ALL files from the current folder.
+ - Get rid of a folder: `rd`
+ - Launch an application: navigate to the folder that contains the executable and type the program’s name.
+   - for example, `cd /d c:\windows\System32\` Then write program's name and press Enter.
+     - `/d` parameter is used to change the current drive to a specific folder from another disk volume.

 __Data:__ '19000 Armenian_Online_Job_Postings' from Kaggle(https://www.kaggle.com/udacity/armenian-online-job-postings)
  - The online job market is a good indicator of overall demand for labor in an economy.
 This dataset consists of 19,000 job postings from 2004 to 2015 posted on CareerCenter, an Armenian human resource portal.
 Since postings are text documents and tend to have similar structures, text mining can be used to extract features like posting date, job title, company name, job description, salary, and more.
 Postings that had no structure or were not job-related were removed.
 The data was originally scraped from a Yahoo! mailing group.
  - The following features were extracted from each job posting, if included: